microsoft/vscode-docs/docs/java/java-build.md

 # Java build tools in VS Code

 This document will give you an overview of how work with your Java build tools in Visual Studio Code.
 It covers the [Maven for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-maven) extension as well as other tools.
+To get the complete experience for Java development, we recommend installing the Expansion Pack for Java which includes Maven support.

+<a class="tutorial-install-extension-btn" href="vscode:extension/vscjava.vscode-java-pack">Install the Extension Pack for Java</a>

 If you run into any issues when using the features below, you can contact us by entering an [issue](https://github.com/microsoft/vscode-java-pack/issues).

 ## Maven

 [Maven](https://maven.apache.org/) is a software tool that helps you manage Java projects and automate application builds.
 The [Maven for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-maven) extension for Visual Studio Code provides fully integrated Maven support, allowing you to explore Maven projects, execute Maven commands, and perform the goals of build lifecycle and plugins.
+To get the complete experience

-<a class="tutorial-install-extension-btn" href="vscode:extension/vscjava.vscode-maven">Install the Maven for Java extension</a>
+<a class="tutorial-install-extension-btn" href="vscode:extension/vscjava.vscode-java-pack">Install the Extension Pack for Java</a>

 ### Exploring Maven project